colin-olito/inversionSize-ProtoSexChrom/README.md

 *Paper citation*:

 Citing information for the final paper will be provided when it is made [available through the publisher](URL).
-You can also contact me directly if you would like a reprint.
+You can also contact me directly to request a reprint or any of the supplementary material.

 *Preprint info*: